joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 also consider translating their platform as there are good amount of paid user from countries outside of the US or UK.

-Lastly,to keep High Note users engaged and not look elsewhere.
+Lastly, to keep High Note users engaged and not look elsewhere.
 High Note should look into the platform design to encourage users only send friend invitation people they know or are interacting frequently.
 As shown in the visualization chart, having more friends does not improve engagement unless those "friends" are people the users know.
 The PSM analysis also shows that having